symfony/symfony-docs/messenger.rst

     # .env
     ###> symfony/messenger ###
-    AMQP_DSN=amqp://guest:guest@localhost:5672/%2f/messages
+    MESSENGER_DSN=amqp://guest:guest@localhost:5672/%2f/messages
     ###< symfony/messenger ###

-This is enough to allow you to route your message to the :code:`messenger.default_adapter` adapter.
+This is enough to allow you to route your message to the ``messenger.default_adapter`` adapter.
 This will also configure the following for you:

-1. A :code:`messenger.default_sender` sender to be used when routing messages
+1. A ``messenger.default_sender`` sender to be used when routing messages
-2. A :code:`messenger.default_receiver` receiver to be used when consuming messages.
+2. A ``messenger.default_receiver`` receiver to be used when consuming messages.

 Routing
 -------

 Instead of calling a handler, you have the option to route your message(s) to a sender.
 Part of an adapter, it is responsible of sending your message somewhere.
-You can configuration which message is routed to which sender with the following
+You can configure which message is routed to which sender with the following
 configuration:

 .. code-block:: yaml